Skriltv/Marco/README.md

 ## Notes

+- Marco is not open source at the moment will be later down the line
 - Weapon stats/TTK math and perk data reuse d2ttk.com's own client-side engine; community roll data is decoded from Godroll.tv's encoding.
 - All settings and account data are stored locally (`localStorage` + a `profiles/` folder next to the executable) — nothing is sent anywhere except the sites you're already using.
 - All rights reserved.